The next two stops on the Denver Botanic Gardens Urban Homestead Tour that I want to share were two of my favorites.

 Where Lori’s gardens are so compact, Brenda and David Zserdin’s garden is completely opposite.

 Up in old Lakewood, the Zserdin’s are growing on a half-acre, a very eclectic and sprawling mini-Eden.
 Their little white coop houses 24 chickens, a mix of Bantams and full-size hens and roosters.

 Inside the coop is a tree-branch roost that runs the length of the whole left-hand wall.
 On the right are nest boxes, feed and water and space to store supplies.
 The Zserdin’s had to give this coop a little TLC to make it warm enough for the winter by adding insulation and heat lamps.

 It’s easy to see that Brenda and David’s birds are spoiled and happy.

-Henry and Emmett quickly found a friend in the Zserdin’s son, who also happened to be wearing a cape that day.
+H and E quickly found a friend in the Zserdin’s son, who also happened to be wearing a cape that day.
 They ran off to play while we toured the homestead.

 Their garden is just amazing.
 Lots of re-purposed materials for garden structures as well as fun decorative elements make it a joy to walk through.

 I loved the pole beans growing on actual poles and walking over wooden planks, past the cukes and melons trellised on old pallet wood.